-Let us inform the reader that information regarding the connection between mathematics, science and programs, is available in the works of Gregory Chaitin[3, 4, 5], who is a pioneer on the idea.
+Let us inform the reader that information regarding the connection between mathematics, science and programs, is available in the seminal works of Gregory Chaitin[3, 4, 5].
 A familiarity with his work is assumed.
 Let us now continue.

 1.1 Halting Programs as Knowledge